 - Vertical integration

-Without the benefit of integration synergies, financial acquirers valuation perspective is limited to two major factors; the seller's’ current financial results and the ability for the sellers’ company to achieve near-term growth opportunities.
-As a result of financial acquirers’ lack of integration synergies, historically strategic acquirers were expected to have the capability to pay higher purchase prices than financial acquirers.
-However as the number of financial acquirers has swelled in the last 10 years, competition for quality companies has intensified and financials acquirers have been forced to respond by paying premium purchase prices in-line with or superior to strategic acquires.
+Without the benefit of integration synergies, a financial acquirer’s valuation perspective is limited to two major factors: the seller's current financial results and the ability for the seller’s company to achieve near-term growth opportunities.
+As a result of a financial acquirer’s lack of integration synergies, historically, strategic acquirers were expected to have the capability to pay higher purchase prices than financial acquirers.
+However, as the number of financial acquirers has swelled in the last 10 years, competition for quality companies has intensified.
+Financial acquirers have been forced to respond by paying premium purchase prices in-line with, or superior to, strategic acquirers.

-Understanding what each type of buyer is seeking can help you tailor your company’s story to maximize purchase price and identify the acquirers that are the best fit for your situation
+Understanding what each type of buyer is seeking can help you tailor your company’s story to maximize purchase price and identify the acquirers who are the best fit for your situation.

 Why You Should Include Both Strategic and Financial Buyers

 While the differences between strategic and financial acquirers are evident, it is uncommon for a situation to only be a fit for one or the other.
-It is often recommended to engage a large number of both both potential strategic and financial acquirers.
+It is recommended that you engage a large number of both potential strategic and financial acquirers.
 Aside from the obvious premium price benefits of fostering a highly competitive sale process, engaging both types of acquirers provides the seller with a greater range of options with which to achieve their specific objectives.

-If you would like guidance to build your list of potential acquirers beyond the obvious, please contact us at email@example.com or firstname.lastname@example.org.
+If you would like guidance to build your list of potential strategic and financial acquirers please contact us at firstname.lastname@example.org or email@example.com.
 We’d be happy to engage you in dialogue and explore why certain buyers make sense.
 Good luck in your build and with achieving your objectives.